 Not only a resolution for health, but for safety

-A 2015 study from the United Kingdom’s Loughborough University found dehydrated truck drivers pose the same risk to safety as a drunk driver.
-In a two-day study, drivers with proper hydration had 47 incidents while mildly dehydrated drivers had 101 incidents of lane drifting, late braking or crossing lane lines.
+A 2015 study from the United Kingdom’s Loughborough University found dehydrated truck drivers pose the same risk to safety as drunk drivers.
+In a two-day study, drivers with proper hydration had 47 incidents while mildly dehydrated drivers had 101 incidents of lane drifting, late braking, or crossing lane lines.
+It is quite crucial for drivers to remain vigilant on the roads; more importantly, it is important that drivers check on the health of their vehicles (getting the tyres inspected or opting for a replacement when the car shows signs that it is time for a new battery installation) to prevent accidents.

 A leading professor in the study notes, “There is no question that driving while under the influence of drink or drugs increases the risk of accidents, but our findings highlight an unrecognized danger and suggest that drivers should be encouraged to make sure they are properly hydrated.”